-We have Kangaroo Island, Red Kangaroos and Grey Kangaroos.
+We have Kangaroo Island, Eastern Grey and Western Grey Kangaroos.

 Geese are famous for being great guard dogs.
 For this reason though they can be quite intimidating to children.

 Our geese are therefore available to view only.

 They are very noisy and the children seem to love throwing feed over for them and watching them all compete to get there first!

 Our latest goslings hatched in October.
 They're lovely and yellow for the first few weeks but quickly start to look just like Mum and Dad.